liranh85/selectise/README.md

   onSelect, // [Callback function] Will be called when an option has been selected.
 When called, an Object with the following properties will be passed: `selectionContent`, `selectionValue`, `selectionIndex`. shouldCloseOnClickBody, // [Boolean, default: false] Whether or not to close the dropdown on click body. shouldSetOptionContentToTitle // [Boolean, default: false] Whether or not to set the content of each option to its title.
-This is useful when some of the options are expected to exceed the width of the select dropdown.
+This is useful when some of the options are expected to exceed the width of the select dropdown. shouldReplaceSelectBeAsync // [Boolean, default: false] Whether or to use setTimeout for replacing the native select with the custom select (Selectise).
+This can help in fixing the issue of Selectise getting focused on insertion to the DOM, which happens when using tabindex.
 }
 ```